 Learn more about how circadian rhythm can predict ovulation.

-So how do we measure temperature throughout the day to get the same results as the study?
-Since temperature can be affected by external cues, only core temperature can be the most reliable way to measure circadian rhythms.
-While there are sensors out on the market that measure temperature from your ear, mouth or wrist, core body temperature is far and away the most accurate.
+While there are sensors out on the market that measure temperature from your ear, mouth or wrist, core body temperature may prove to be more accurate.
 In fact, literature shows that using peripheral thermometers do not provide accurate readings and should not be used to influence clinical decisions (3).
 Dr. Wade Webster explains that skin peripheral temperature lacks correlation with core in most circumstances.
-As one begins to sweat,an example, skin temperature drops while core temperature begins to climb when you sweat.
+As one begins to sweat, for example, skin temperature drops while core temperature begins to climb.

 - Brown et al. (2000).
 A statistical model of the human core-temperature circadian rhythm.
 Am J Physiol Endocrinol Metab 279: E669–E683.